wyang342/http-server-three/README.md

 - `/facts` (POST) -> this will save the contents of the form into the database

 ## Release 0 - All Facts
-Our routes are following [RESTful Routing](https://medium.com/@atingenkay/restful-routes-what-are-they-8fe221521bb) patterns.
-Right now we are focusing on creating a `/facts` page that will give me a list of all the facts with a URL link to each individual fact.
+The routes are above follow [RESTful Routing](https://medium.com/@atingenkay/restful-routes-what-are-they-8fe221521bb) patterns.
+Let's create a `/facts` - a page that will give me a list of all the facts with a URL link to each individual fact.

 Let's start with creating an HTML template for all these facts in `templates/all_facts.html`: